Program overview

 • Fieldwork opportunities, including a one-week intensive surveying course.

-• Collaboration on projects that enhance teamwork and communication skills.
+• Collaboration on individual and team projects to foster teamwork and communication skills.

 • Access to modern technology and software tools essential for engineering practices.